sthavishtha/petiga_beginner_docs/docs/nse.rst

    :figwidth: 60%

    Figure: Turbulent flow in a rectangular box.
 The plot shows the iso-contours of the Q-criterion.

+For the simulations, we assume that the domain is periodic in the streamwise direction, which we set using the function :envvar:`IGAAxisSetPeriodic` in the code :file:`src/nse/NavierStokesVMS.c`.
+We set no-slip boundary conditions at the top and bottom boundaries and we set the initial condition using a laminar flow profile.
+The simulation is forced using a pressure gradient in the form of a body force in the streamwise direction.
+We run the code :file:`src/nse/NavierStokesVMS.c` by passing the parameters in :file:`src/nse/params.txt` to the executable as follows: ``mpirun ./NavierStokesVMS -options_file params.txt > output.o``.
+The output of the code are the fluid variables (:math:`\mathbf{u}` and :math:`p`) in the box, which can be visualized via the python script :file:`src/nse/postp.py` that uses the `IGAKIT`_ library.

 .. _IGAKIT: https://github.com/dalcinl/igakit